shigeru22/osuscorerank-server/docs/6-scores.md

 ## Get multiple users' scores

 Retrieves multiple user scores by ID specified in query parameter.
+Also sorts them into a ranking list.

+**Note:** If any user is not found in the database, it's considered as back active and wouldn't be returned in scores array.

 #### GET `/scores/users`